psychodinae/xen-node/README.md

        return req
          .getRequest("/conversations") // equal to: https://forum.some.com/conversations
          .then((response) => {
-           // do things with authenticated axios response from server.
+           // do things with authenticated html response from server.
            // console.log(response.data)
       })
    })